dvarrazzo/replisome/README.rst

 The project is currently in pre-production phase.
 We are hacking on it.

-**replisome** is a *lightweight*, *flexible*, *easy to configure* system to export data changes from PostgreSQL.
-It allows a client to receive a stream of changes describing the data manipulation inside the database (INSERT, UPDATE, DELETE of records) in JSON format, for all or a specified subset of tables, with the possibility of limiting the columns and rows received.
+**replisome** is a *lightweight*, *flexible*, and *easily configurable* system to export data changes from PostgreSQL.
+It allows a client to receive a stream of changes describing the data manipulation inside the database (INSERT, UPDATE, DELETE of records) in JSON format for all, or a specified subset of tables, with the possibility of limiting the columns and rows received.

 .. contents::